Community visibility

 Your agency has influence

 With so many choices in the insurance marketplace, a positive reputation is critical to any independent agency’s success.
-Giving back locally speaks volumes and boosts your reputation because, like you, your policyholders care about the communities in which they live and work.
+Giving back locally speaks volumes because, like you, your policyholders care about the communities in which they live and work.
 And they want to know how you’re contributing to the greater good.

 But it’s important to be sincere about your efforts.
-Don’t show up to a single volunteer event, post a few pictures to your social media and expect the referrals to roll in.
-It’s all about showing up consistently for your community and those who need help.
-When you’ve truly put in the work to understand an issue and racked up volunteer hours helping those in need, spreading the word will become second nature.
-Here are some tips for combining action with outreach and talking about your charitable giving.
+Don’t show up to a single volunteer event, post a few pictures to social media and expect the referrals to roll in.
+When you put in the work to understand an issue and consistently gather volunteers and donations, combining action with outreach becomes much more authentic.

 Capturing and creating content